chairunisarj/Project_StudyCase/README.md

 * `Windows Functions for Ranking`
 * `Table Joins`

-Oh it makes me thrilled.
+Oh it makes me thrilled.. 😊
 Next thing was I learned about those function then come back to this case study to solve this challenge.

 If you're interested to try it, you can find it in [here](https://8weeksqlchallenge.com/case-study-1/)